What do you need to prove executor status for an unsigned will?

 Answer:

-If the Will was not made or signed properly it is not a valid Will.
-If the Will is valid, it needs to be probated to make the executor appointment effective.
+If the will was not properly made or signed, it is not valid.
+If the will is valid, it must go through probate to officially appoint the executor.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.